-Computer Specialist - Network Technology A.A.S.
+Computer Specialist - Network Technology and Security A.A.S.
 (CST)

-Prepares students who are new to the industry or upgrading an existing skill set for jobs in the networking and telecommunications fields.
+This program prepares students who are new to the industry or upgrading an existing skill set for jobs in the networking, telecommunications and cyber security fields.
 Graduates are eligible to take appropriate certification exams and can expect to work as entry-level engineers, administrators, or help desk technicians.
-The program has a problem-based learning approach that focuses on the needed skills of design, implementation, and troubleshooting to a variety of implementations and platforms such as Microsoft Windows, Linux, and Cisco.
+The program has a problem-based learning approach that focuses on the needed skills of design, implementation, and troubleshooting to a variety of implementations and platforms such as Microsoft Windows, Linux and Cisco.
 Our hands-on philosophy starts with ensuring basic understanding from the hardware level up.
 Students have an opportunity to apply their skills in an internship.
 Students wishing to obtain certifications will gain a solid foundation in the material covered on the following exams:

 - Comptia A+, Network+, Linux+ and Security+

-- MCSA: Windows Server 2012
+- MCSA: Windows Server 2016

 - Certified Cisco Administrator (CCNA)

+- CEH Certified Ethical Hacker